Tetsuo Okamoto

-Tetsuo Okamoto (20 March 1932 – 1 October 2007) was a Japanese–Brazilian Olympic swimmer.
+Tetsuo Okamoto (20 March 1932 – 1 October 2007) was a Brazilian Olympic swimmer.

 Early life

 Okamoto had asthma, and began to swim to treat it at 7 years old.
 However, it was only when he was 15 years old, and the coach Fausto Alonso arrived to form a serious team in Yara Clube in Marília, that Tetsuo began to train in a good pool under the guidance of someone with knowledge of swimming.
 At that time, his training was only 2000 metres daily.